openaps/AndroidAPSdocs/docs/EN/Children/Children.rst

 Things to consider
 ==================
-* Setting the correct `treatment factors (basal rate, DIA, ISF...) <../Getting-Started/FAQ.html#how-to-begin>`_ is difficult for kids, especially when growth hormones are involved.
+* Setting the correct `treatment factors <../Getting-Started/FAQ.html#how-to-begin>`_ (basal rate, DIA, ISF...) is difficult for kids, especially when growth hormones are involved.
 * So take your time to set those correctly and test them in real life with your kid next to you before starting remote monitoring and remote treatment.
 School holidays might be a good time for that.
 * What is your plan when remote control does not work (i.e. network problems)?
 * Remote monitoring and treatment can be really helpful in kindergarden and elementary school.
 But make sure the teachers and educators are aware of your kids treatment plan.
-Examples for such care plans can be found in the `files section of AndroidAPS users <https://www.facebook.com/groups/AndroidAPSUsers/files/>`_.
+Examples for such care plans can be found in the `files section of AndroidAPS users <https://www.facebook.com/groups/AndroidAPSUsers/files/>`_ on facebook.